orkes-io/docs/docs/reference-docs/system-tasks/wait-for-webhook.md

 # Wait For Webhook

 Webhook is an HTTP-based callback function that facilitates the communication between the Conductor and other third-party systems.
 It can be used to receive data from other applications to the Conductor.
-Conductor currently supports Webhook integration with the following third-party systems only:
+Conductor currently supports Webhook integration with the following platforms:

 * GitHub
+* Microsoft Teams
+* SendGrid
 * Slack
 * Stripe
-* Microsoft Teams

 You can leverage the **Custom** option to integrate other than the above-mentioned third-party systems.